-The allowance is equivalent to six months a year visa-free, the same for EU citizens visiting the UK.
+The allowance is equivalent to 180 days (six months) a year visa-free, the same for EU citizens visiting the UK.
 However, the latter are permitted to spend their 180 days however they choose, including all in one go, whereas Brits can spend no more than three months at a time in France.
 This restriction applies even if you have an EU spouse.

-Outstaying your welcome could result in deportation, a fine, an entry ban or difficulty acquiring a visa in the future.
+It is possible to stay longer than three months at a time in France, but you will need to apply for a long-stay visa.
+Outstaying your welcome without one could result in deportation, a fine, an entry ban or difficulty acquiring a visa in the future.

-Failing a new pan-EU agreement, the group is appealing for a bilateral agreement between France and the UK making it easier for owners of second homes to get visas allowing them to stay in France for up to six months at a time.
+Failing a new pan-EU agreement, the group is appealing for a bilateral agreement between France and the UK making it quick and easy for owners of second homes to get visas allowing them to stay in France for up to six months at a time.

 The standard letter says: “Given that the owners of these homes are already known to the French authorities through payment of the taxe d’habitation and taxe foncière, is it possible to award second homeowners a visa for a period of between four to six months so long as local residency rules are respected?”

-At the time of writing, you cannot lodge an application due to Covid restrictions.
-However, in normal times, the cost is thought to be around €99 per adult and the process should take about three weeks, involving a trip to the French consular office in London, Manchester or Edinburgh.
+The cost is €99 per adult and the process should take about three weeks, involving a trip to an official visa centre in London, Manchester or Edinburgh.
 Here you will need to show that your passport is valid at least three months beyond the visa expiry date and prove you can financially support yourself during your visit, have somewhere to stay and have adequate health insurance.
 The visa can then be sent in the post or you can collect it.